Jonathan Griffith, DCINY Artistic Director and Principal Conductor

 Edmar Selda

-The Sunday 7pm Choir, based in Ajax, ON Canada, is an acclaimed international Catholic choir bringing sacred choral music to audiences worldwide.
-Founded in 2013 at St. Francis de Sales Parish, they’ve grown their digital music ministry with over 325,000+ YouTube subscribers and 125 million views.
-Their music, which ranges from chant and traditional hymns to contemporary praise—is available on Spotify, Apple Music, and beyond.
-With over 300 live recordings released, their music inspires worship, reflection, and joy, making them a beloved resource for sacred music in churches and congregations everywhere.
-Soli Deo Gloria!
+Sunday 7pm Choir is an acclaimed international Catholic choir of over 20 singers and musicians bringing sacred Christian choral music and Catholic hymns to audiences worldwide.
+Founded in 2013 and singing out of St. Francis de Sales Parish in Ajax, Ontario, Canada, the Sunday 7pm Choir has grown their digital music ministry to over 330,000 YouTube subscribers and 130 Million views.
+Their music, which ranges from chant and traditional hymns to contemporary praise—is available on Spotify, Apple Music and other streaming platforms.
+With over 300 live recordings released, their music inspires worship, reflection, and joy, making them a beloved resource of sacred music for churches and congregations around the world.

 Green Valley Presbyterian Church